cypher256/java-extension-pack/README.md

 <br>

 # Extension Pack for Java
-It is recommended to specify the Java version for each project instead of JAVA_HOME so as not to affect the entire environment.
+Since many projects are nowadays using different Java versions in development, it is recommended to specify the Java version for each project instead of the `JAVA_HOME` environment variable so as not to affect the OS and OS user environment.
 To see which JDKs are used for your projects in multi-root workspaces, you can trigger the command `Configure Java Runtime` in Command Palette.
 <br><p>
 ![Configure Java Runtime](https://code.visualstudio.com/assets/docs/java/java-project/configure-project-runtime.png)
 </p>

 ### Change JDK for Gradle and Maven projects
 If you want to change the JDK version for your Gradle or Maven projects, you need to update it in your build scripts (build.gradle or pom.xml).
 You can click ⓘ to see how to make such changes.
 Click 🖊 will navigate to the build script file of the project.
+It is recommended that the Maven/Gradle version be set by project using `gradlew`/`mvnw` properties.
 <br>

 ### Change JDK for unmanaged folders
 To change the JDK for unmanaged folders (with out any build tools), you can click the 🖊 button.
 It will list all the JDKs and you can select one for your unmanaged folders.
-This changes the `default` for `java.configuration.runtimes`.
-It is <a href="https://github.com/redhat-developer/vscode-java/issues/2543">not possible to use different Java versions</a> in multiple unmanaged folders within the same workspace.
+This changes the `"default": true` for `java.configuration.runtimes`.
+Currently, it is <a href="https://github.com/redhat-developer/vscode-java/issues/2543">not possible to use different Java versions</a> in multiple unmanaged folders within the same workspace.
 <br>
 <br>